anno-git/manymouse_osc/README.md

 # manymouse_osc

-Pure C implementation of manymouse osc sender.
+Pure C implementation of manymouse osc sender. <br>
 Intended to get native delta values of mice (mouse) and trackballs, and use them from Unity or etc.

 - Original code of manymouse: https://github.com/icculus/manymouse
 - Original code of tinyosc: https://github.com/funatsufumiya/tinyosc (forked ver)